How to Define Your AI Agency Target Market: The ICP Deep Dive That Changes Everything

 Dimension 3: Pain Profile

 What specific operational problem does your ideal client have that your service solves?
 How painful is it on a daily basis?
-How long have they had it?
+How long have they have it?
 Have they tried to solve it before?
 The more specific your pain profile, the more precisely you can target prospects who are actively experiencing the problem your agency solves.

 Dimension 4: Readiness Indicators